 The instruction sequence is shown in Figure 14.
+Chip Select

-Chip Select (\overline{S}) must be driven High effect the eighth bit of the instruction instruction is not executed.
+(S) must be driven High after the eighth bit of the instruction code has been latched in, otherwise the Block Erase instruction is not executed.
 As soon as Chip Select (S) is driven High, the self-timed Block Erase cycle (whose duration is t{BE}) is initiated.
 While the Block Erase cycle is in progress, the Status Register may be read to check the value of the Write In Progress (WIP) bit.
 The Write In Progress (WIP) bit is 1 during the self-timed Block Erase cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the Write Enable Latch (WEL) bit is reset.